 How to clean oven trays in a dishwasher?

 Dishwashers with heavy-duty cycles use higher temperatures and more water to clean.
-However, even these devices lack the spraying power to remove charcoal stains and burnt on grease entirely.
+However, just like with the parts of your bbq, even these devices lack the spraying power to remove charcoal stains and burnt on grease entirely.

 In this case, a bit of elbow grease when scrubbing can go a long way in cleaning your oven trays.
 After scrubbing your oven baking trays, you can place them in the dishwasher to remove any left residue.